 Matthew joined Watsi on July 13th, 2014.
-Seven years ago, Matthew joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Matthew's most recent donation traveled 8,700 miles to support Edwin, a toddler from Tanzania, to fund surgery so he can grow up healthy and active.
+17 other people also joined Watsi on that day!
+Matthew's most recent donation traveled 8,700 miles to support Nada, a playful 3-year-old girl from Tanzania, to fund corrective surgery so she can walk and grow without pain.

 Edwin is a young boy from Tanzania and the youngest in his family of three children.
 He is a friendly and playful boy.
 Edwin’s parents are small-scale farmers who mainly grow food crops like maize, potatoes, and vegetables.
 Edwin was diagnosed with genu varus, where his legs bow outward at the knee.
 This condition is typically caused by an excessive accumulation of fluoride in the bones, which often stems from contaminated drinking water.
 As a result, he has difficulty walking and running with his agemates.
 Our medical partner, African Mission Healthcare, is requesting $880 to fund corrective surgery for Edwin.
 The procedure is scheduled to take place on January 4th.
 Treatment will hopefully restore Edwin's mobility, allow him to participate in a variety of activities, and greatly decrease his risk of future complications.
 Edwin’s mother says “We don't like seeing his legs this way and the struggle he has in walking.
 It is because of financial challenges that we haven’t been able to seek treatment for him.”